seglo/learning-spark/README.md

 ### Cluster

 You can run Spark applications on a cluster using several different technologies.
-Consult [Spark's documentation](https://spark.apache.org/docs/1.3.0/) for more details on running Spark on various cluster technologies.
+Consult [Spark's documentation](https://spark.apache.org/docs/1.3.0/) for more details.

 * [Installing Spark Standalone to a Cluster](https://spark.apache.org/docs/latest/spark-standalone.html)
 * [Run on Mesos cluster](https://spark.apache.org/docs/1.3.0/running-on-mesos.html)